fenixkz/rl_journey/Lesson-4/theory.md

 - The first and main reason is that the standard Policy Gradient theorem does not work directly with off-policy data.

-    Think about it: the gradient for an on-policy method like Actor-Critic is $Advantage \times \nabla \log \pi(a|s)$.
+    Think about it: the gradient for an on-policy method like Actor-Critic is $A(s,a) \times \nabla \log \pi(a|s)$.
 This formula explicitly says, "Given the action $a$ that was just sampled from our current policy $\pi$, what is the gradient of its log-probability?"
 If you feed this formula an action from a replay buffer that was taken by an old policy, the entire premise is violated.
 The gradient is no longer a valid direction for improvement and becomes meaningless noise.

     **So how does learning work for off-policy methods?**

     Their learning is rooted in the principles of value-based learning.
-The update for an off-policy method like DQN or SAC is based on the Bellman equation: $Target = r + \gamma \cdot Q(s', a')$.
+The update for an off-policy method like DQN or SAC is based on the Bellman equation: $Target = r + \gamma \cdot \max_a Q(s', a)$.
 This formula learns the value of a state-action pair.
 It doesn't care which policy generated the $(s, a, r, s')$ tuple.
 It can learn the correct value for any transition, whether it came from an old policy, a random policy, or an expert policy.
 This is what makes it compatible with a replay buffer.

 - The second reason is that on-policy algorithms have the unique property of higher stability.